-But you’ll definitely be able to get through a full day with one charge if you don’t game that often.
-But for myself, I’m seeing a screen on time of about six hours under my usage but seriously it really depends on your personal usage.
+But you’ll be able to get through a full day with one charge if you don’t game that often.
+But for myself, I’m seeing a screen on time of about six hours under my usage, but seriously it depends on your usage.

 While we’re talking about battery life, let’s talk about the charging speed here so the Redmi K20 Pro supports 27W charging but as you already know the charger that came in a box is an 18W unit.

-Arguably, the most important part of the Redmi K20 Pro review is the camera department.
+Arguably, the most crucial part of the Redmi K20 Pro review is the camera department.
 I mean in terms of hardware, everything about the K20 Pro is just looking so good.

-But let’s talk about a camera here for a minute so daytime shots look pretty good I mean nothing spectacular here but it’s definitely good enough for social media and terms of night shots with the night mode on it may just look great but there is this some visible noise here and there.
+But let’s talk about a camera here for a minute, so daytime shots look pretty good I mean nothing spectacular here but it’s good enough for social media and terms of night shots with the night mode on it may look great, but there is this some visible noise here and there.

-One thing I really like about the camera is the portrait mode because it is really good.
-I love how it’s actually better than the iPhone XS max in such that it is able to distinguish not just your faces but even small items like the straws in your cup.
+One thing I like about the camera is the portrait mode because it is perfect.
+I love how it’s better than the iPhone XS max such that it can distinguish not just your faces but even small items like the straws in your cup.

-One thing you need to know is that the 48-megapixel shots take up to 16 megabytes per image whereas the standard one is only about 4 to 5 megabytes per image and the quality is really very similar unless you have to zoom all the way in.
+One thing you need to know is that the 48-megapixel shots take up to 16 megabytes per image whereas the standard one is only about 4 to 5 megabytes per copy and the quality is very similar unless you have to zoom all the way in.

-And as there’s no memory card support here, you’ll be filling up your internal storage pretty quickly if you just keep shooting with the 48-megapixel sensor so this is just something that I thought I should mention and if you are worried about your storage just use the standard mode.
+And as there’s no memory card support here, you’ll be filling up your internal storage pretty quickly if you keep shooting with the 48-megapixel sensor so this is just something that I thought I should mention and if you are worried about your storage only use the standard model.